go-pg/docs/docs/faq.md

 ## How to insert zero/false value?

 All Go zero values (zero, empty string, `false`, and `nil`) are marshaled as SQL `DEFAULT` which typically is stored as `NULL`.
-If you want to insert zero values as is please use `pg:",use_zero"` tag on the field.
+To insert zero values as is please use `pg:",use_zero"` tag on the field.

 ```go